List of g.o.d concert tours: 100 Days Human Concert

 Despite the huge success of their fourth album, g.o.d decided against going on television programs to promote and embarking on another concert tour and opted on a concert residency at the Popcorn Hall theater in Seoul, performing on four days of the week.
 It was entitled "100 Days Human Concert" (100일간의 휴먼 콘서트) and featured a different theme everyday.

 The 100 Day Human Concert residency was considered landmark in the K-pop industry as the concept of a concert residency was unheard of in South Korea at that time. g.o.d also became the first K-pop group to play in 100 solo concerts.
 Industry commentators have since noted that the concert residency model was not viable in K-pop as singers and idol groups were much more reliant on the media to boost their public profile and promote releases.
-The lack of appearances on television appearances led to the decline in the group's album sales when their fifth album was released.
+The lack of appearances on television programs led to the decline in the group's album sales when their fifth album was released.
 Despite the general decline on concert ticket sales within the K-pop industry, the group were able to sell out the 3000-seat theater nearly every night.

 The first leg ran from July 11 to September 22, 2002, and the second leg ran from December 25, 2002, to March 30, 2003.
 In between the legs, the members took time out to prepare for the fifth album.